 Google Ads represent a different type of traffic to advertisers.

 Facebook Advertising is 100% interruption-based.
-Somebody is scrolling through their newsfeed, and then they're interrupted by your ad video / ad image / story, they click it, and then they're off and going down your automated sales funnel.
+Somebody is scrolling through their newsfeed, and then they're interrupted by your ad video/ad image/story, they click it, and then they're off and going down your automated sales funnel.

 Google Advertising is keyword-based.

-So everything on Google search intent-based.
+So, everything on Google search is intent-based.

-Somebody has a problem, they search for an answer, and then 'boom' your ad shows up.
+Somebody has a problem; they search for an answer, and then 'boom,' your ad shows up.

 ...
 Which means two different types of traffic.